ga-wdi-lessons/build-tools/readme.md

 <details>
 <summary>
-Does the string `'default'` matter what we call it?
+Q. Does the string `'default'` matter what we call it?
 </summary>
 <br>

 ```
-Yes, and no. While you can certainly change `default` to `pizza`, it could not be semantic or convention.
+Yes, and no. While you can certainly change `default` to `pizza`, it would not be very descriptive of the task.

-Also, whatever you name gulp.task('name', callbackFunction)
+Also, whatever you define 'name' as in your task: gulp.task('name', callbackFunction)

-To run gulp in our command line we need to do:
+You need to run the following in our command line:

-`$ gulp <name>`
+$ gulp <name>

 ```
 <br>